-The Risk and Compliance and Conduct functions.
+The Risk and Compliance and Conduct functions constitute the second line of defence.
 Its role is to independently monitor and challenge the risk management activities of the first line of defence.
 These functions ensure risk management under the appetite defined by the Board and promote a strong risk culture throughout the organisation.